Dr Shasha Zhao

 Dr Zhao is Senior Lecturer (Associate Professor) in International Business and Innovation in the Department of Strategy and International Business, Surrey University Business School.
 She is an Affiliated Fellow of Centre for International Business and Development at Sussex University, UK.
 She was a Visiting Research Fellow at Sussex University Business School (01/2020-04/2020).
 She previously held positions at University of London, Plymouth University and Middlesex University.
 Her research focuses on global innovation strategy and knowledge management of multinationals in and from emerging economies, as well as the impact on local sustainable development.

-Dr Zhao is Senior Editor of European Journal of International Management and an active editorial and reviewing member of several IB journals such as Journal of International Business Studies, International Business Review, Asian Business and Management, Cross Cultural and Strategic Management, and Management and Organization Review.
-She has published in various elite journals, including Asia Pacific Journal of Management, Human Resource Management Journal, International Marketing Review, Critical Perspectives on International Business, and Transnational Corporations.
+Dr Zhao is Senior Editor of European Journal of International Management and an active editorial and reviewing member of several IB journals such as Journal of International Business Studies, International Business Review, Management International Review, Asian Business and Management, Cross Cultural and Strategic Management, and Management and Organization Review.
+She has published in various elite journals, including Asia Pacific Journal of Management, Human Resource Management Journal, International Marketing Review, and Critical Perspectives on International Business.
 She has also published in AIB UKI Palgrave Book Series.
 She was the Best Paper Award Winner at Euro-Asia Management Studies Association (EAMSA) Annual Meeting, 2019.

 Dr Zhao is Co-Founder and Co-Chair of Academy of International Business Sustainability Shared Interest Group (S-SIG).
 She is also a long-standing organizing committee member of CYGNA – a global women academics support network with over 200 members.